antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - Mate
 - XFCE

+Two additional options are offered at the start the script.
+You can re-install FDE (keeping existing keyslots and partition structure) or you modify LUKS keyslots on an existing FDE system (keeping existing data).
+Making LUKS FDE systems easier to manage over time.

 LUKS default encryption parameters are completely fine for most users.
 Even though LUKS2 is marginally stronger than LUKS1, GRUB requires a LUKS1 encrypted partition to work successfully in 'Single Password' mode.
 In practice the differences between the two are not that significant - encryption parameters only matter when the password is weak!

 Aim to generate a password with at least 80 bits of entropy.